Celebrating Christmas in Spain – Why and How – Story + Video

 Above Image – Getting castañas from a lovely castañas lady we met in Valencia.

 The goods you can find at the Christmas Markets in Spain are an array of traditional sweet treats and candies, especially Turrón.
-There are also handmade craft goods, usually by local artisan artists.
+There are also handmade craft goods, usually by local artisans.
 You can find everything from hand painted ceramic dishware to clothes and Spanish leather shoes and bags.

-There’s also handmade wooden children’s toys and fine, natural beauty products, and many times, the market may be a Medieval Market.
+There’s also handmade wooden children’s toys and fine, natural beauty products.
+Many times, the market may be a Medieval Market.
 Our home-base of Denia has a Medieval Market in the town center every year around the beginning of December.

 Like any good holiday market, there is an atmosphere created and it’s about more than just goods being sold.
 The booths are festively decorated, the streets and plazas have lights up and large Christmas Trees, and it’s likely that nearby is a belén.